• Skip to primary navigation

 Colourful Milk Experiment

-Colourful milk is another brilliant preschool science experiment that would work well at a science station.
+Colourful milk is another brilliant preschool science experiment that works well at a science station.
 The science behind the reaction is a bit tricky, but young children will love watching the colours fly through the milk.

 magic milk investigation - cool science experiments for kids

-If messy science isn’t your thing, you might like our science challenge bags instead.
+If messy science isn’t your thing, you might like my science challenge bags instead.
+These are self contained mini bags of science activities for when you need a quick 5 minute time filler.

 Easy messy science station for preschoolers - includes baking soda and vinegar reactions, magic milk and more preschool science #messyscience #preschoolscience #sciencestation